MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 * Pressing Mesh buttons + the **Enter** key on keypad produces no action, the same **Enter** key on the main keyboard selects the button and executes the associated action.
 (26462)

-* On PC and Quest, when attempting to delete any artifacts in the **Environment Editor** will crash Mesh while running.
-(28903)

 * When downloading the Mesh app from Microsoft Store, some users will get a blank screen in the web browser.
 To search for the most current data on the server, press the **CTRL + F5** keys to clear your browser cache.
 The latest version of the Microsoft store webpage will then load.
 (14921)

 ### Events